Breast Lift (Mastopexy)

 Breast Lift Recovery

-Depending on your unique treatment plan, surgery typically lasts between one and four hours.
+Depending on your unique treatment plan, surgery typically lasts between one and three hours.
 General anesthesia will be used, and you should be able to return home the same day.
 To help you manage the discomfort, we will provide prescription medication.
 You should rest and relax at home for about one-to-two weeks, after which time you can return to work and normal activities if you feel comfortable.
 If breast implants were placed, you should not lift anything heavier than five pounds for the first two weeks.
 Additionally, you should not participate in strenuous activities for at least a month, or as long as our surgeons recommend.
 Some swelling may continue for several months or longer, but you should begin to see the outcome almost immediately.

 During your complimentary initial breast lift consultation we will review your goals and discuss the possible ways of achieving them.
 Contact our office today for more information or to schedule an appointment.